connerirwin/musfix/README.md

 ## Uninterpreted Functions

-Functions can be declared with a lower-case name, a list of the sorts of arguments, and the return sort.
+Functions are declared with a lower-case name, a list of the sorts of arguments, and a return sort.
 When called, this function is uninterpreted, but will sort check its return type and arguments.

 `(declare-fun name (Argument_Sorts) Return_Sort)`